-Our SENCOs are trained or training for the NASENCO pr NPQSENCO qualification.
+Our SENCOs are trained or training for the NASENCO or NPQSENCO qualification.
 They are supported by Heads of School who are fully trained and experienced SENCOs.

 They are allocated a Deputy SENCO to support with the day to day management of SEND provisions.
+These colleagues are non-teachers and also act as Deputy Designated Safeguarding Leads for SEND.